cowlicks/GSoC-proposal/proposal.markdown

 * Final evaluation, Sept 23rd -- deliverables are:
    * bool spec implemented
    * NumPy interaction spec implemented.
-* Use my now vast knowledge of Scipy to be a productive member of the community, maybe one day even receiving the honor of commit rights.
+* Use my now vast knowledge of Scipy to be a productive member of the community.

 #### bonus
 * Write spec for how to add new sparse matrix types to the existing zoo.